-In 2017, the MBG Board completed a Request for Proposals (RFP) to hire a landscape architecture firm to design the garden’s 8.5 acres.
-The first major capital campaign to fund the Garden is anticipated to begin sometime in 2019.
+In 2017, the MBG Board completed a Request for Proposals (RFP) to hire a qualified landscape architecture firm to design the garden’s 8.5 acres.
+The RFP was announced in October to landscape architecture firms.

-- Identified a growing cohort of volunteers who are eager to participate in the Garden project.
+- Identified volunteers who are eager to participate in the Garden project.

 - Increased awareness about the Garden through social media, presentations, and other communication strategies.

-- Completed a benchmark BioBlitz in spring 2016 coordinated by Master Naturalists and other volunteers to identify the flora on acreage where the Garden will be constructed.
+- Completed a benchmark BioBlitz in spring 2016 coordinated by Master Naturalists and other volunteers to identify the flora on the garden site.

 - Installed signage on the corner of Melbourne Road and John W. Warner Parkway indicating the future site for the Garden.

 - Planted the first small flowerbed at the Garden property to highlight the site of the future Garden.